Image

 We want to change the widespread approach to design, where linear top-down processes unfortunately still dominate.
 In short, we believe in “designing cities with people” instead of “designing cities for people”.

 In all our projects, we customise the design process to ensure that they are anchored within their physical and social context.
-Our flexible processes bring in the end user in every phase, from in-depth analysis, dream, idea generation and final design.
+Our flexible processes bring in citizens and stakeholders in every phase, from in-depth analysis, dream, idea generation and final design.
 We always work with interdisciplinary methods, combining the expertise of our staff ethnologists, sociologists, architects and urban planners.

 Our services cover the entire spectrum of urban development, from large scale projects with visionary strategic documents and concept development to the smaller scale with physical design of the built environment.
 No matter the scope, the core of any project is our methods of citizen involvement and co-creation, which is central throughout the entire process.